skycoin/skybian/README.md

 ## This is yet a Work In Progress (WIP)

 Yes, this is just a work in progress, please contribute with test results, ideas, comments, etc.

-**From this point forward we are talking of features being worked out in the roadmap, beware of dragons!**

-## I have cloned your repo and created my own image, what's next?

-If all gone well you will have two .img file on the folder output/final, one will have the word "manager" and the other will have "node" on them.

-`Tip: To form a Skyminer you need a **Manager** and a few **Nodes**, see the [Skywire](https://github.com/skycoin/skywire) project page for more details.`

-So you have the basic setup of 8 'Orange Pi Prime' SBC and same count of good quality uSD cards of 8Gb or more, you need to start with the manager

-Flash your Manager img on a uSD card, [Etcher](https://etcher.io) is a good place to start, it works on Windows/Linux/Mac so it works on your favorite OS.

-If you are in linux 'dd' can help you if you like the CLI (and if you like the CLi you already knows how to use 'dd')

-And also the rest of the uSD cards with the Node image, yes, flash the rest of the uSD with the same node.img file, will work on them later.

-Insert the Master uSD card on you Orange Pi Prime and boot it up, connect a ethernet cable an set you Pc/Laptop IP to 192.168.0.254, then open a ssh connection to 192.168.0.2 (If you use windows you will need to use Putty) once you are prompted use the user 'root' and password 'skywire'

-Once you are in you will find a screen like this:

-[img]

-If you point your browser to the Manager web GUI at http://192.168.0.2:8000/ you will find Skywire in there:

-[img]

-Now you need to proceed with the node.

-**TODO**